FoamyGuy/CircuitPython_Web_CTF/README.md

 There are __ flags hidden within vulnerabilites of the fictional web host LazyHosts.com.
 Can you find them all?

-If you find all of the flags feel free to submit a PR adding your nick to the [CTF_HOF.md](CTF_HOF.md) file.
+If you find all the flags feel free to submit a PR adding your nick to the [CTF_HOF.md](CTF_HOF.md) file.

 The [OWASP Top 10 List](https://owasp.org/www-project-top-ten/) might be a good thing to peruse for inspiration about where to look 😉